 Making the Test More Comfortable Emotionally

-- Unfortunately, it’s common for people to feel embarrassed and ashamed about their bodies.
-But please know that your health care provider has done this test so often, there’s nothing they haven’t seen before.
+- Unfortunately, many people may feel a little embarrassed and ashamed about their bodies.
+But please know that your health care provider has done this test so often, there’s literally nothing they haven’t seen before.
 And there is absolutely nothing to be ashamed of.

 - If you’re not okay with having a male health care provider perform the test, it’s perfectly okay to insist on a female health care provider.